Tovah Feldshuh has spent decades turning performance into a form of transformation.

 She kept the career wide

 It would be easy to let Golda swallow the rest of the profile.
 That would miss the larger pattern.
 Feldshuh has lasted because she never let herself become one role.
-The official site still markets concerts, memoir, new screen appearances, and current projects.
+The official site still markets concerts, memoir, new screen appearances, and listed projects.
 IBDB shows a performer who kept moving between musical, drama, solo work, replacement casting, and revival stages.

 That breadth is part of her identity as a Jewish performer in American public culture.
 She has carried Jewish roles, yes, but also mainstream comic and dramatic work, television visibility, and a public persona built on intelligence rather than typecasting alone.